fluxninja/aperture/docs/content/concepts/flow-lifecycle.md

 ## Flow Lifecycle

-The lifecycle of a flow begins when a service initiates it, requesting a decision from the Aperture agent.
-As the flow enters the Aperture agent, it embarks on a journey through multiple stages before a final decision is made.
+The lifecycle of a flow begins when a service initiates it, requesting a decision from the Aperture Agent.
+As the flow enters the Aperture Agent, it embarks on a journey through multiple stages before a final decision is made.
 The following diagram illustrates these stages and the sequence they follow.